jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 The second big benefit is going to be a bit counterintuitive.
 Heavy Ass weights actually create a personal connection between your team and brand and the user.

-When I talk about automation, lots of folks tell me they are scared of losing contact with their customers and lose the personal connection they used to have.
+Lots of folks who are considering using a more self-service approach tell me they are scared of losing contact with their customers and lose the personal connection they used to have.

 I'm here to tell you nothing could be further from the truth.

-## Takeaway 3

-If your heavy weight support resources are crafted in your own voice and reflecting your brand personality, using them is actually the best way to scale your brand voice.
+## We are not automatons

 Our support inboxes still receive lots of communication every day from our customers - its just more focused on more advanced actions and technical troubleshooting.